consuldemocracy/installer/README.md

 Aside from just using managed databases, you might also look into platform-as-a-service options (like [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) or [Google App Engine](https://cloud.google.com/appengine/)) to not have to manage a server at all.

 ## Deploys with Capistrano

+To restart the server and deploy new code to the server we have to configure Capistrano.

 ### Screencast
 [How to setup Capistrano](https://public.3.basecamp.com/p/SxF1BrYFHBZkRWkqVX4NUxGU)